kiedtl/chmap/README.md

 It displays information for a particular Unicode code point, including it's hexadecimal/octal and HTML entity representation.

-In the future, it will also display character descriptions and will allow to search characters based on description. (*TODO*)
+In addition, it dislays character description from an extremely bloated character database (2.8M) and allows you to search for character based on their description (provided, of course, you are willing to wait while lcharmap load the entire database into memory and matched each entry).

 ### Where?
 #### Dependencies